-Careers: Work in education and special education, hospitals, clinics or rural communities, or in private practices, government, military and academic institutions (teaching and research)
+Careers: Work in education and special education, hospitals, clinics or rural communities, or private practices, government, military and academic institutions (teaching and research)

 BA (Audiology)

 [4 years]

-Closing dates: 5 C 5 C 32
+Closing date: 4 5 32

-SA - 30 June
+SA - 31 July

-Non-SA - 30 June
+Non-SA - 31 July

-Selection is based on academic achievement and only 50 students are admitted.
-To retain admission, you must obtain an APS of at least 32 in the NSC.
-The conditional selection process starts in July each year.
-For more information, please contact the programme coordinator (see page 7).
-For the Audiology and Speech-Language Pathology programme, the first study year is the same and the NBT is not required.
+The NBT is not required for the BA (Audiology) programme.
+Selection is based on academic achievement, and only 50 students are admitted.
+The conditional selection process starts in August each year.
+For more information, please contact the programme coordinator (see page 6).
+For Audiology and Speech-Language Pathology programmes, the first study year is the same.